This article explains the different options for processing data within Treasure Data.

 Data Processing with Multiple Engines

 Treasure Data allows users to issue jobs (see Job Management) to process the data.
 When you issue the jobs, you can specify which data processing engine to use.
-Currently, we’re supporting three different data processing engines:
+Currently, we’re supporting two different data processing engines:

 1.)
 Heavy Lifting SQL (Hive)